 This standard covers the requirements of unplasticized polyvinyl chloride (PVC-U) threaded column pipes of the following types and sizes, for use with jet or submersible pumps in borewells/tubewells for water supply:

-bell ended (socketed) type with external thread at spigot end and internal thread at bell (socket) end, of nominal sizes 25 mm, 32 mm and 40 mm; and
+Bell ended (socketed) type with external thread at spigot end and internal thread at bell (socket) end, of nominal sizes 25 mm, 32 mm and 40 mm; and

-coupler joint type with external threads at both ends, connected with coupler, of nominal sizes 25 mm to 150 mm.
+Coupler joint type with external threads at both ends, connected with coupler, of nominal sizes 25 mm to 150 mm.

 These pipes are recommended for water temperatures ranging from 1°C to 45°C.